fbpx ...

 Instructions

-• Add chicken to a large bowl and toss with ½ cup of sauce, coating chicken evenly; add more sauce if needed.
-Serve chicken on a platter immediately.
+- Add chicken to a large bowl and toss with ½ cup of sauce, coating chicken evenly; add more sauce if needed.
+Add chicken to a platter and season with Cajun seasoning and serve immediately.

 Notes